Master of Science in Business Engineering (Finance)

 Structure

-The technology component in the course is further widened by the topics of Technology for the Circular Economy and System Dynamics and the link between these technology courses and business management is further treated in the courses in Financing High Tech Entrepreneurial Companies, Technology Entrepreneurship, Innovation Management and Enterprise Architecture.
+The technological dimension of the programme is further strengthened through courses such as Technology for the Circular Economy and System Dynamics.
+The interaction between technology and business management is explored in courses including Financing High-Tech Entrepreneurial Companies, Technology Entrepreneurship, Innovation Management, and Enterprise Architecture.

-It is possible to participate in a double degree programme with the Université de Liège or the University of Porto.
+It is possible to participate in a double degree programme with the Université de Liège or the University of Porto or the University of Tartu (Estonia).
 In a double degree programme students receive a degree of both the home and the host university.
-More information can be found on https://www.ugent.be/eb/en/degree-students/double_degree_programmes.

 Labour Market